University Of Dublin City

 Q: What can you tell us about being accepted into UDC?

-A: The school has amazing professors passionate about what they do.
-They take the time to teach their students, and so many options are available.
-It’s like a big family, where everyone is willing to help each other.
+A: The school has amazing professors who are passionate about what they do.
+They take the time to teach their students, and there are so many options available.
+It’s like a big family where everyone is willing to help each other.

 Q: What does it mean to be successful in your field?

-A: Success means doing something that you love and that makes you feel fulfilled.
+A: Success means doing something you love, which makes you feel fulfilled.

 Q: Why did you choose UDC over other schools?